 CHM: In August 2017, you presented your plan to the leadership council.
 How did it go?

-BR: We focused on the savings first (Matt had learned that several ministries experienced six-figure savings), but we also highlighted that PC would be joining other ministries to share one another’s costs.
+BR: We highlighted that PC would be joining other ministries to share one another’s costs.
 It’s a very biblical model, and because the essence of our camp is to be Christ-centered, they were open to the concept despite initial skepticism.

 LH: Their greatest concern was about how the PC staff would respond.

-BR: They were also fearful about not having insurance.
-To combat these fears, we invited the CFO of another ministry whose healthcare plan includes CHM to speak to our directors.
+BR: To combat these fears, we invited the CFO of another ministry whose healthcare plan includes CHM to speak to our directors.
 The CFO answered questions and shared his personal experience with CHM.

 LH: Gaining approval and support from the PC directors was immensely helpful.
 We prepared the announcement to the staff.
 Then we presented it to a select group of employees who we knew would be the most skeptical and most likely to express concern.
 We told them, “You’re our ‘main players,’ and we want to hear from you first.”
 We asked them to be honest with our presentation and share their concerns.
 They gave us constructive criticism and became some of our biggest advocates.
 Once they understood the plan, they had a desire for us to give a winning presentation to the rest of the staff.

 CHM: What were some of the changes they suggested?

 LH: They wanted reassurance that doctors and billing offices would already understand the ministry and that CHM members are self-pay patients.
 Additionally, they were concerned that employees wouldn’t want to negotiate their own self-pay discounts.